george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 2
 My assumption is that wordcount should have two variations, one with the filter for stopwords enabled and one without

+## Iteration 3

+I will remove Reader and Counter interface to make it more simple, because solutions like this should be used there, where they make sense, and on a second thought I am overcomplicating it.